Jibble Review 2025: GPS, Face ID & Time Tracking

 5. Does Jibble integrate with payroll or invoicing tools?

-Jibble doesn’t include native payroll or invoicing but integrates with platforms like Xero.
+Jibble doesn’t include native payroll or invoicing, but integrates with platforms like Xero.
 You can also export timesheets manually or use Zapier to connect with QuickBooks, PayPal, and others.

 6. How accurate is Jibble’s facial recognition?